 Support facilities for work in computational and applied mathematics include the Kuehne Physics-Mathematics-Astronomy Library, the McKinney Engineering Library, and the Mallet Chemistry Library.
-Extensive computing facilities are available, including a scientific visualization laboratory, a fiber optic network of more than twenty IBM RS6000s, and many X terminals.
-Also available are a forty-four-node Cray T3E, a forty-five-node Intel Paragon, a thirty-two-node Cray J90, and an SGI Onyx administered by the High Performance Computing Facility.
-The Texas Institute for Computational and Applied Mathematics (TICAM) has a sixteen-node IBM SP/2 and an INTEL iPSC/860 parallel computer with sixteen processors.
+Extensive computing facilities are available, including a scientific visualization laboratory driven by a 24-processor SGI Onyx2 supercomputer and switched 100/1,000 mbps ethernet networks supporting more than 150 general-purpose Linux, SGI, IBM, and Macintosh workstations.
+Other computational resources include an 88-node Cray T3E, a 16-node Cray SVI, 18- and 64-node IBM SP2s, 16- and 64-node Beowulf clusters, and a 4-processor SGI Origin 2000 terascale data archive server.
 Shared and distributed parallel computers maintained by the Department of Computer Sciences are also available, as are workstations in several academic departments in the College of Engineering and the College of Natural Sciences.
-Faculty members and graduate students also have access to the resources of Academic Computing and Instructional Technology Services described in chapter 1.
+Faculty members and graduate students also have access to the resources of Academic Computing described in chapter 1.

 Graduate study in computational and applied mathematics comprises three areas: applicable mathematics, numerical analysis and scientific computations, and mathematical modeling and applications.
 Within these broad areas, the student may take courses and conduct research in numerical analysis and scientific computing, applicable mathematics, computational mechanics and physics, parallel computing and computer architecture, and mathematical modeling, and in supporting areas in engineering and science that involve mathematical modeling of physical phenomena and engineering systems.

 The following faculty members served on the Graduate Studies Committee in the spring semester 2000-2001.